NervanaSystems/neon_course/README.md

 Overfitting is often encountered when training deep learning models.
 This tutorial demonstrates how to use our visualization tools to detect when a model has overfit on the training data, and how to apply `Dropout` layers to correct the problem.

 For several of the guided exercises, answer keys are provided in the `answers/` folder.

+### 09 Sentiment Analysis with LSTM

+These two notebooks guide the user through training a recurrent neural network to classify paragraphs of movie reviews into either a positive or negative sentiment.
+The second notebook contains an example of inference with a trained model, including a section for users to write their own reviews and submit to the model for classification.

 ### Setting up notebooks on remote machines